 EDUC 701 Practicum (total of 9 to 12 credits over 2 semesters)

-Concentration Coordinator: Carey L. Dimmitt (Associate Professor)
+Concentration Coordinator: Carey L. Dimmitt (Professor)

 John C. Carey (Professor), Carey L. Dimmitt (Associate Professor), Rich Lapan (Professor)